Automorphism groups of $\mathbb{P}^1$-bundles over geometrically ruled surfaces: Automorphisms of -bundles over

 where $\L$ is a line bundle of degree one.
 Conversely, any line bundle $\L$ of degree one determines a rank-$2$ vector bundle $\E_1$ as above, and the $C$-isomorphism of $\AAA_1$ is independent of the choice of $\L$.

-Recall that the ruled surface $\AAA_1$ admits infinitely many minimal sections of self-intersection one.
+Recall that the geometrically ruled surface $\AAA_1$ admits infinitely many minimal sections of self-intersection one.
 We fix a line bundle $\L$ of degree one, that also determines a minimal section $\sigma$ such that $\O_{\AAA_1}(\sigma) \simeq \O_{\PP(\E_1)}(1)$ (see \cite[Example V.2.11.6]{Hartshorne}).
+As we will see in Lemma \ref{A_1quotient}, all $\Autz(\AAA_1)$-orbits are linearly equivalent: these are elliptic curves $\omega$ mapped $4$-to-$1$ onto $C$, and there exists $D_\sigma \in \Pic(C)$ of degree two, such that